Doctor

 • Difficulty swallowing.
 This prevents normal eating and drinking, and it increases your risk of choking.
 GI doctors can examine your throat and esophagus to find the cause.

 • Blood in your stool.
 It can be caused by many conditions, most of which aren’t serious.
 Still, you shouldn’t have any blood after a bowel movement, so it’s best to have an expert check it out.
+Also, iron deficiency anemia can be a sign of microscopic GI bleeding even in the absence of obvious blood in the stool and needs further evaluation.

 • Severe belly pain.
 Severe pain is a warning sign that something is wrong in your gastrointestinal system.
 If it’s severe but intermittent, call a GI doctor.
 If your belly pain is severe, persistent, and especially if you have vomiting, diarrhea, and/or fever, go immediately to the emergency department.